Extending ctags with Regex parser (optlib)¶

 You can use a newly defined subparser as a new namespace of kinds.
 In addition you can enable/disable with the subparser usable --languages=[+|-] option:

-As explained in Tagging definitions of higher(upper) level language (sub/base), you can choose direction(s) how a base parser and a guest parser work together with long flags putting after --langdef=Foo{base=Bar}.
+As explained in “Direction flags” in “Running multiple parsers on an input file”, you can choose direction(s) how a base parser and a guest parser work together with direction flags.

-The examples are taken from #1409 submitted by @sgraham on github Universal Ctags repository.
+The following examples are taken from #1409 submitted by @sgraham on github Universal Ctags repository.

 input.cc and input.mojom are input files, and have the same contents: